Editor’s Note: This marketing infographic is part of our 25 part series.

 Here’s an example of WeWork’s landing pages for two Southern California locations:

-Using images of specific geographic locations can help bring more relevancy to your visitors in an effort to increase your conversion rates.
+Using images of specific geographic locations can bring more relevance to your visitors, which can positively impact conversion rates.

 So you know your PPC campaigns are getting conversions, but you’re not sure which keywords and audiences within those campaigns are making you the bucks.